cgmb/d2lmf/README.md

 ## Dependencies
 The extraction of rar and 7z archives depends on external tools.
-If you do not have those tools installed, those archives will be skipped.
+If you do not have a rar or 7z utility installed, those archives will be skipped.

+On Windows, I suggest installing [7-Zip](http://www.7-zip.org/).
+On Ubuntu, p7zip is the equivalent, and it can be installed with `sudo apt-get install p7zip-full`. p7zip is also available for OSX, and can be installed from [homebrew](http://brew.sh/) with `brew install p7zip`.

 ## Release Status
 This software is in beta.
 There may be bugs, and the interface may undergo